-Up to a third of people find that fampridine improves their mobility, so only this group would be prescribed fampridine in the longer term.
-The initial two to four week trial is currently funded by the manufacturer.
+About a third of people find that fampridine improves mobility, The initial two to four week trial is currently funded by the manufacturer.

 I am getting my life back onto an even keel.
 Botox is working, Fampridine looks like it’s a winner and spring is in the air.
 Just when I think all is looking hunky dory and everything is under control ,BANG, something hit me in the solar plexus.
 Multiple sclerosis is such an unpredictable disease.
 It […]